riceissa/issarice.com/wiki/is-effective-altruism-new.md

 > when you reduce self and others to quantifiable widgets, much as the global
 > financial markets regard us.

+# Previous and ongoing prioritization efforts in global health

+- [Timeline of nonprofit
+  evaluation][timeline
+  ne]

 # In what ways is effective altruism new?

 -   New in the sense that it spreads lessons from effective philanthropy to the